konklone/shaaaaaaaaaaaaa/README.md

 Which is too bad, because **SHA-1 is dangerously weak**, and **SHA-2 is the replacement**.

+SHA-1 was [broken in 2005](https://www.schneier.com/blog/archives/2005/02/sha1_broken.html), and in 2014 [it's estimated to cost $1-2M](https://www.schneier.com/blog/archives/2012/10/when_will_we_se.html) to forge a SHA-1 certificate.
+That's a tiny amount of money.

 Here are 3 ways to quickly test your site's cert:

 * Visit [shaaaaaaaaaaaaa.com](https://shaaaaaaaaaaaaa.com) (quick, simple)